Close

 Slovenia Visa Requirements: Who Needs a Visa?

 Most travelers to Slovenia can enter visa-free for tourism or business, but requirements depend on your nationality and travel purpose.
-Slovenia follows Schengen Area regulations, offering streamlined access for many visitors.
+Slovenia is part of the Schengen Area and applies the European Union's common policy regarding short stay visas (less than 90 days).

 Visa-Free Travel to Slovenia